 Yes - because the treatment involves radioactivity, there are some special precautions you need to take.
 The exact timings will depend on the dose of RAI.

-Following the treatment you should:
+Following the treatment, you should:

-• Stay at least 1 metre away from adults for up to 16 days
+• Stay at least 1 metre away from adults for up to 16 days.

-• Stay away from children for 22 days
+• Stay away from children for 22 days.

-• You should not have any routine medical or dental check-ups for 37 days after treatment, for example no blood or urine collection.
+• You should not have any routine medical or dental check-ups for 37 days after treatment, for example no blood tests or urine collection.

 If you usually share a bed with someone, you will need to sleep separately for 16 days, longer if they are pregnant.